 - UNT Dallas is ranked as the lowest debt upon graduation of any university in the United States

-- UNT Dallas will open the $63 million Student Center
+- UNT Dallas opened the $63 million Student Center

-- UNT Dallas College of Law will move into the former Dallas City Hall following a $71 million renovation on the historically significant building
+- UNT Dallas College of Law moved into the former Dallas City Hall following— a $71 million renovation on the historically significant building